 #9.
 Blogging Brings New Ideas

 As I am doing a lot of research on posts, I learn a lot of things.
-This really sends idea after idea to your brain and I have started to really evaluate these ideas that are going through me and of course thank the main idea that came 10 months ago by starting this blog.
-You can read my 2018 goals.
+This really sends idea after idea to your brain and I have started to really evaluate these ideas that are going through me and of course thank the main idea that came 10 months ago which was starting this blog.
+Read my 2018 goals.

 #10.
 It is Not About The Quantity, But The Quality